Gen Z: Culture Builders

 What’s Next

 For brands trying to understand how to navigate their own cultural roadmaps to create responsive experiences that fit into Gen Z culture, understanding some core principles will help.
 Without using generalizations that have plagued past demographic understanding, finding ways to nurture relationships based on individuality and inspiration can help solve for cultural clarity.
-Knowing that Gen Z is smart, self-aware and savvy about the world, the best brands will create a cultural infrastructure that is at once approachable, open, interactive and flexible.
+Knowing that Gen Z is smart, self-aware and savvy about the world, the best brands will create a cultural infrastructure that is all at once approachable, open, interactive and flexible.
 Gen Z wants to be involved in cultural creation.
 Brands should be smart, and let them.